Sruja10/Temperature-Converter/README.md

-A GUI Temperature converter program built using Tkinter
+A GUI Temperature converter program built using Tkinter package